 We recognise the benefits that online training and assessment can offer students, including flexibility and accessibility.
-At the same time, we want to make sure that online learning is the same level of quality as other modes of delivery, and it meets Skills First objectives.
+At the same time, we want to ensure that online learning has the same level of quality as other modes of delivery and that it meets Skills First objectives.